nitrite/nitrite-doc/kotlin-sdk/document.md

 ## Kotlin API for Document

-Potassium nitrite provides a set of extension functions to make document manipulation easier.
+Potassium Nitrite provides a set of extension functions to make document manipulation easier.

 ### Create a Document